asraf209/Price-Notification/README.md

-The application is about to send email notification to the user whenever his/her desired product's price goes off by at least 20%
+The application is about to send email notification to the user whenever his/her desired product's price goes off by at least 20%, on Zappos.com.
+It uses the Zappos Api to facilitate that.

 Input:
 ------